-2.4 Interest receivable
+2.4 Interest receivable and payable

-Interest is recognised by applying the effective interest rate.
-The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating the interest income over the relevant period.
-The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the debt instrument to the net carrying amount on initial recognition.
+Interest receivable and payable is recognised in profit or loss using the effective interest method.
+The effective interest rate method is a method of calculating the amortised cost of a debt instrument and of allocating the income/expense over the relevant period.
+The effective interest rate is the rate that exactly discounts estimated future cash receipts/payments through the expected life of the debt instrument to the net carrying amount on initial recognition.